Anita Raja: Writing

 In 2016, the Italian journalist Claudio Gatti published the claim that Raja was the author behind the pen name Elena Ferrante.
 He gained access to a document showing payments from Ferrante's publisher commensurate with a large increase in book sales.

 The quartet of Neapolitan Novels by Elena Ferrante that begins with My Brilliant Friend has sold more than 5.5 million sets in 42 countries, with more than 2 million copies sold in the United States.
 It is published in America by Europa Editions.

 In 2017, Arjuna Tuzzi and Michele A. Cortelazzo of the University of Padova published research comparing the use of the Italian language in Ferrante's seven published novels with 150 novels by 39 authors, published in Italian over the preceding 30 years.

 The question of Ferrante's identity continued in 2018 when My Brilliant Friend was dramatised on HBO and RAI TV and on stage in London at the Royal National Theatre.
 By mid 2024, the New York Times was still publishing articles about the real identity of Elena Ferrante.

 Ferrante has said in many email interviews organised via her publishers, that being anonymous is crucial to her writing.
 "I have gained a space of my own, a space that is free, where I feel active and present.
 To relinquish it would be very painful."
 Whatever the identity of Elena Ferrante, which a great many fans would prefer to leave unexplored, the feminist view is central to the work of Christa Wolf, the German writer most often foregrounded by Anita Raja in her work as translator.
 For her part, Ferrante has said in an interview, “We women have been pushed to the margins, towards subservience, even when it comes to our literary work.
 The female story, told with increasing skill, increasingly widespread and unapologetic, is what must now assume power."

 Other work

 Raja was the Director of the municipal European Library (Biblioteca Europea) in Rome, a collaboration between the Goethe Institute and the European Parliament, until retiring from the post in 2015.
 Raja is a long time editorial consultant at Edizioni E/O, which has published most of her translations and other works.
 The company has offices in Rome, Milan, London and New York and Europea Editions is their American imprint.

 Personal life

 Raja is married to the novelist and screenwriter Domenico Starnone; they have one daughter together, classicist and translator Viola Starnone.

 Awards

 In 2007, Raja received a German–Italian translator award.

 In 2008, she won the Italo-German prize for literary translation. awarded by the German Foreign Ministry and the Italian Ministry of Culture and Mass-Media, in association with the Goethe Institute.

+In 2026, Raja is awarded the Goethe Medal.